 Determine what issues may impact on the ability to develop the property.
 Typical issues include:

 Most of these restrictions will be indicated in a Section 10.7 - Planning Certificate, alternatively check the maps on Council’s web pages.
 The development should be designed taking into consideration any land constraints.

 Restrictions are placed on the airspace within 15km of Newcastle Airport to maintain the integrity of the airspace of the airport.
 Permission must be requested to the Department of Defence to erect tall structures and cranes having a height exceeding 30 metres above ground level.

-For more information see The Operation of Cranes and Tall Structures in the Vicinity of Newcastle Airport
+For more information see The Operation of Cranes and Tall Structures in the Vicinity of Newcastle Airport (PDF)